 Version 1.1.1 of the Aeris Android Weather SDK is now available.
-This version of the SDK includes access to additional endpoints like observation/summary and new data attributes like Ultraviolet Index forecasts.
-Read on for highlights of the new data waiting to enhance your Android weather applications!
+This version of the SDK includes access to additional Aeris API endpoints.
+These include observation/summary and new data attributes like Ultraviolet Index forecasts.
+So read on for highlights of the new data waiting to enhance your Android weather applications!

 PlaceParameter place = new PlaceParameter(txtZip.getText().toString());